3D CAD: How surface continuity affects product design aesthetics

 When modelling with surfaces the aim is to produce beautifully smooth, purposeful surfaces and surface transitions that exactly capture the design intent and styling set out by the industrial design team which are usually not achievable with more regularly used extrudes, revolves, and sweeps.
 Many product examples of this can be seen on our website.
 These include: the three wearables that make up the offering from gaitQ or the various safety helmets and face masks.

-Sculpting those beautiful surfaces requires a deep understanding of the CAD package and a huge degree of control of the curves used to create the surfaces.
+Within our New Product Science™ approach, these decisions are defined by clear requirements and validated through iteration, helping ensure that what looks right in CAD performs as expected in real-world use and manufacture.
 And that is before the surface transition or continuity is considered.
 Do we want to model using G1, G2 or G3 surface connections?
 The answer is not always G3.

 Types of surface, connections